gbif/hp-swissnatcoll/en/data/data_how_to.md

 ---
 layout: compose
 title: Swiss Natural History collection data
-description: How to search / find / download / cite the data
+description: How to search, find, download, cite the data
 background: /assets/images/placeholders/moss.jpg
 imageLicense: |
   None for this image, but it would normally go here.
 Markdown is allowed.